 The Graphic Truth: Salad crisis — Lebanon's food prices soar

-Lebanon's economic implosion and currency crisis have caused food prices to surge in recent months.
-Lebanon imports around 80 percent of the food it consumes, and so the sharp depreciation of the lira has made some staples five times more expensive than when the economic crisis first hit in October 2019.
-This year's Ramadan will be very painful for many Lebanese, as the cost of an Iftar meal — which Muslims break their fast with each day — has increased a whopping 300 percent in just two years.
-We take a look at how food prices have risen as a result of the plunging value of Lebanon's currency over the last 12 months.
+Lebanon's economic implosion and currency crisis have caused food prices to surge.
+Lebanon imports around 80 percent of the food it consumes, and so the sharp depreciation of the lira vs the US dollar has made some staples five times more expensive than when the economic crisis first hit in October 2019.
+This year's Ramadan was very painful for many Lebanese, as the cost of an Iftar meal — which Muslims break their fast with each day — has increased a whopping 300 percent in just two years.
+We take a look at how food prices have risen as a result of the plunging value of Lebanon's currency over the last 15 months.